Agenda 2024

 This workshop is free of charge.
 To register: contact Kaylee Healy at [email protected].

 7 - 10 p.m.
-Introductions by Cedric McLeod executive director of the Canadian Forage and Grassland Association (CFGA)
+Introductions by Cedric McLeod ED of the Canadian Forage and Grassland Association (CFGA)

 CFGA Conference Day 1